Flight of Butterflies

 Fob

 Introducing the Flight of Butterflies!
-This city-wide exhibit merges nature, art, and story telling, creating a memorable experience for all in Chicago.
+This city-wide exhibit merges nature, art, and storytelling, creating a memorable experience for all in Chicago.
 Local artists adorn butterfly sculptures with original designs, expressing their unique connections to nature.

 Each butterfly is a testament to the artist, their journey, and their connection to nature, and this project uniquely intertwines artistic expression with a call to action for wildlife conservation.